noah-schechter/docs/pages/docs/collaboration.md

 Open source investigations thrive in large investigative communities.
 We think Atlos shines as a home for this type of large-scale collaboration.

-## How to Add a Member
+## How to add a member
+To add a member to a project:
+1. Navigate to the Projects page on the left sidebar menu.
+2. Select the relevant project.
+3. Naviage to the Members tab, which is visible only to project owners.
+4. Click the `Add member` button.
-To add a member to a project, navigate to the Projects page on the left sidebar menu and select the relevant project.
-In the Members tab, which is visible only to project owners, click the Add member button.
-Add one member at a time by entering their username, choosing a role, and pressing Add member.
+5. Add one member at a time by entering their username, choosing a role, and pressing `Add member`.

 When adding a new member, choose each collaborator’s role carefully.
 Members’ roles dictate their editing permissions and data access.
 You can learn more about roles and permissions below.

-## How to Change an Existing Member’s Role
+## How to change an existing member’s role
 Navigate to the Members tab (which is visible only to owners [hyperlink to owner article]) of your project.
 Press the Edit button on the member whose role you want to change.
 Choose the member’s new role from the drop-down menu.

-## Roles & Permissions
+## Roles & permissions
 There are four roles on Atlos.
 We’ve listed them below, in order of decreasing authority.

 ### Owner